Why Most Organizations Still Can’t Defend Against DCShadow – Part 2

 The best and most direct way to see changes made by DCShadow is to monitor the AD replication stream.

 In theory, you could expose changes made by DCShadow by dumping the contents of AD and comparing them to a backup.
 However, it’s cumbersome (if not impossible) to do so in practice.
-For example, I talked with an organization that attempted a “dump and diff” when their AD was compromised, and after 3 weeks of trying, they were still not confident they had found all the unauthorized changes.
+For example, I talked with an organization that attempted a “dump and diff” when their AD was compromised, and after three weeks of trying, they were still not confident they had found all the unauthorized changes.

 Monitoring the AD replication stream also ensures visibility if an attacker circumvents security event logging in another way – for example, by turning logging off, disabling collection agents, deleting logs, etc.